 As will be the case after you graduate, collaboration and use of whatever books/papers/tutorials you can find is generally permitted (and encouraged) in this class.
-However, as will be the case after you graduate, integrity is still important.
+The only "exception" is that you must each submit your own ES, i.e., you can't just put multiple names on the same exact write-up.
+Even with so many resources allowed, as will be the case after you graduate, integrity is still important.
 If you use something, cite it, whether a paper, book, person, or URL.
-If you collaborate with other students, note this.
+If you collaborate with other students, note their names.
 If you're not sure whether to cite something, err on the side of including too many citations.

-Last updated: August 15, 2017 https://faculty.missouri.edu/~kaplandm/personalTeaching.html
+Last updated: April 3, 2018 https://faculty.missouri.edu/~kaplandm/personalTeaching.html